 Additionally, 3 out of 4 Instagram users take action after watching a brand’s video.

-With 75.3% of American businesses set to join the platform by the beginning of 2020, It would be almost criminal to not use Instagram as a distribution channel for your corporate videos.
+With 75.3% of American businesses joining the platform in 2020, It would be almost criminal to not use Instagram as a distribution channel for your corporate videos.